Elizabeth Rice

 Elizabeth Ellen Rice (born November 5, 1985) is an American actress, performing in television and film.
-She began her entertainment career at the young age of five.
+Born and raised in Pine Bluff, Arkansas, she began her entertainment career at the age of five.

 Education, awards and nominations

 She attended New York film academy and later graduated from North Carolina State University.

 She won the Grand Jury Award in the 2008 Solstice Film Festival for Best Actress for From Within (2008).